kitsune-soc/docs/src/content/docs/en/configuring/storage.md

 As a microblogging platform, Kitsune also offers users the ability to attach images, videos, and audio to their posts.
 We offer multiple different storage backends to store the attachments to.

+> **Note**: You might want to increase the upload limit by tweaking the `max_upload_size` parameter in your configuration; the number is the upload limit in bytes.
+> The default set by the example configuration is 5MiB.

 ## File System

 This is recommended for small instances.